Alex-Hawking/kawaii-face-generator/README.md

 If you encounter any other errors email: alexrhawking@gmail.com

 # About
 Kawaii Face Generator is built in electron using HTML5, SASS and Node.js.
-It is packaged with electron-builder and is available on github
+It is packaged with electron-builder and is available on [itch.io](https://alexhawking.itch.io/kawaii-face-generator) for download.